-Section 10-3-3.
+Section 19-3-3.
 Preparation of list of qualified voters; obtaining of list by candidates for elective office; duplication of list.

-The Cherokee Tribal Registrar shall prepare a list of qualified voters and be responsible for preparing and presenting a list of tribal members who would be eighteen (18) years of age or older as of the first day of business in March of the election year to be used by the Tribal Election Commission for conducting tribal elections.
-Each candidate for an elective office of the Cherokee Nation shall have the opportunity to secure a list of tribal members who are eligible to vote in tribal elections or a This list shall be list of one registered voter per household. available for order by the candidate on the day of his/her filing A list so ordered shall be delivered to the for office. candidate within five (5) working days of the order.
-Listings will be produced in mailing label format, on plain paper, or on gummed labels.
-Listings should be delivered to the candidate in the sequence the orders were received.
-Said list may be obtained for a fee of \$200 per list, and a separate charge will be required for a list of labels to be paid to the Tribal Election Commission, Tahlequah, Oklahoma.
+The Cherokee Tribal Registrar shall prepare a list of qualified voters be responsible for preparing and presenting a list of tribal members who would be eighteen (18) years of age or older as of the first day of business in March of the election year to be used by the Tribal Election Committee Commission for conducting tribal elections.
+Each candidate for an elective office of the Cherokee Nation shall have the opportunity to secure a list of registered voters tribal members who are eligible to vote in tribal elections or a list of one registered voter per household.
+This list shall be available to the candidate on the day of his/her filing for office.
+Said list may be obtained for a fee of \$200 per list, plus the cost of labels if the candidate so desires, paid to the Tribal Election Committee Commission, Cherokee Nation Tribal Office, Tahlequah, Oklahoma.
 Duplication of this list shall be prohibited.